 Canon EOS 1D X, Canon EF 135mm f/2L, ISO 2000, 1/160 sec, f/2

 Give them frequent breaks.
 Puppies are often a lot smarter than we give them credit for.
-They may quickly work out that it’s you making these noises and lose interest entirely in anything you have to offer.
+They may quickly work out that it’s you making these noises and lose interest entirely in anything you have to entertain them.

 Canon EOS 1D X, Canon EF 24-70mm f/2.8L II @ 70mm, ISO 800, 1/640 sec, f/2.8